Goodnight Mommy (2022 film): Plot

-Terrified of Mother, the boys leave in the middle of the night and attempt to seek help from a nearby house, which they discover is abandoned.
-They break in to spend the night but are found by two local state troopers who take them back to Mother's house.
-Mother, who has now removed her bandage, insists they are imagining things and says to police that Elias injured his lip from slipping near the pool.
+The boys leave in the middle of the night and try to seek help at a nearby house, only to find that it is abandoned.
+They break in to spend the night, but two local state troopers find them and return them home.
+Their mother, who has now removed her bandage, insists they are imagining things and tells the police that the injury on Elias' lip is from accidentally slipping and falling by the pool.

-The following morning, Mother wakes to find her arms and legs tied to the bed with duct tape.
-She demands to be let free, adamant she is their mother.
-She explains she wore green contact lenses as an actress, claiming they are downstairs in her purse.
-Lukas tells Elias he searched the purse and did not find them.
-Elias suddenly feels uneasy about leaving Mother tied up and in pain, but Lukas persuades him to go, branding her a liar.
-While waiting for a taxi nearby, Elias returns to the house, claiming he forgot to pack his toothbrush.
-He looks in Mother's purse and finds the contact lenses.
+The next morning, the mother awakens to find herself bound to the bed with duct tape.
+She demands to be freed and explains that her eye color is different in the photo because she wore green contact lenses as an actress.
+She insists that the contacts are in her purse, but Lukas claims he searched the purse and did not find them.
+Elias feels apprehensive about leaving their mother trapped, but Lukas convinces him to escape.
+While they are waiting for a taxi, Elias pretends he forgot his toothbrush and returns to the house, where he searches his mother's purse and finds the contacts.
 Lukas appears and begs Elias to let him explain.
-Elias flees to the bedroom to free Mother while Lukas disappears.
+Elias flees to the bedroom to free their mother while Lukas disappears.

-Mother takes Elias to the barn and shows him a bullet hole in one of the walls that is covered in blood.
-Upon seeing it, Elias breaks down; it is revealed Elias accidentally shot and killed Lukas, meaning Lukas has been a hallucination the entire time.
-His death sent Mother into a grief-stricken depression, resulting in her divorce and estrangement from Elias.
-Mother attempts to console him, but in a confused rage, he lashes out and pushes Mother from the barn loft; her lantern smashes in the process, resulting in a fire.
+The mother takes Elias to the barn and shows him a blood-stained bullet hole in the wall.
+Upon seeing it, Elias breaks down; it is revealed that Elias accidentally shot and killed Lukas, and has been hallucinating Lukas' presence this entire time.
+Following Lukas' death, the mother lost herself to grief, resulting in her divorce and her estrangement from Elias.
+The mother attempts to console Elias, but in a confused rage, he lashes out and pushes her from the barn loft; her lantern shatters and sets fire to the barn.
 Elias flees and tearfully watches the barn burn to the ground.
-Elias has an hallucination of Mother (now appearing younger, like in her old head shot) and Lukas who appear at his side.
-With a smile, Mother tells him he has done nothing wrong, and they embrace.
+Both his mother and brother Lukas appear at his side.
+With a smile, his mother tells him he has done nothing wrong, and they embrace.